How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Summary: Dr. Daniel’s Top Tips

-Tell a story, don’t just display work
+Tell a story to create a successful portfolio, don’t just display work

 Show process, not just polished pieces